Click here for directions.

 If an MRI scan or other diagnostic test was ordered, you will be called with the results once they are accessible.
 We will contact you at the number you provided in your registration, a brief message will be left if you are not available.
 If you do not hear from us within 7 days of your scan, please contact us.
 We will discuss your plan of care and next steps during this call.

-If you have questions after your appointment, please feel free to contact my Patient Care Coordinator, Rachael at 763-302-2282.
+If you have questions after your appointment, please feel free to contact my patient care coordinator at 763-302-2282.
 She will assist you with answering your questions or messaging me for further support.

 After surgery a patient can shower or bathe keeping the splint dry.
 After the splint is removed, generally two to three weeks after surgery, patients can shower like normal.
 No soaking of the incision in any type of water until six weeks after surgery.